Written from lived experience · Grounded in clinical research · Rooted in faith

 We Wrote This Because We Couldn't Find It

-When betrayal entered our marriage, we searched for something — anything — that addressed what we were actually facing.
+When betrayal entered our marriage, we searched for something — anything — that addressed what we were facing.
 We found books on forgiveness that skipped the body.
 We found clinical resources that ignored the soul.
 We found faith-based guides that offered platitudes instead of pathways.

 So we built it ourselves.
 Every exercise, every framework, every prayer in this workbook has been tested in the crucible of our own marriage.
 We wrote from both sides of the betrayal because healing requires both perspectives.